nuts92/CoronaGuide/README.md

   ### Section Four: COVID-19 Manage Stress Guide

 Here the user can know more about how to manage the stress that results from this crisis and how to deal with it in a healthy way based on advice from from the World Health Organization(WHO) Website.
 In this Manage Stress Guide Section, the steps are displayed in the form of scrollable slides as shown below.
-I've also taken into consideration configuration changes like rotating the device to the landscape mode and have designed the content to fit both configurations.

   ### Section Four: COVID-19 Manage Stress Guide Screenshot